ibm-cloud-docs/vpc/block_storage_vpc_use_volume_lin.md

 ```
 {: screen}

-Volume `vdb` is your Block Storage data volume.
+Volume `vdb` is your data volume.

 ## Partitioning the volume
 {: #linux-procedure-partition-volume}

-1. Run the following command to partition the volume.
+1. Run the following command to partition the data volume.

    ```sh
    fdisk /dev/vdb
    ```
    {: pre}

-2. Type the `n` command for a new partition, then `p` for primary partition.
+2. Type the `n` command for a new partition, then type `p` for primary partition.

    ```sh
    Partition type: